 Conclusion

-That’s all it takes to convert a Markdown file to PDF!
-Once loaded, Markdown documents can be converted to PDF, rendered as images, or processed using the complete range of SDK capabilities.
+Markdown import support in GdPicture enables treating Markdown files as standard document format inputs.
+Once loaded, Markdown documents can be converted to PDF, rendered as images, or processed using the full range of SDK capabilities, providing flexibility for documentation workflows and content processing pipelines.